Troy Baxter Jr.: Professional career

 After going undrafted in the 2021 NBA draft, Baxter joined the Chicago Bulls for the 2021 NBA Summer League.
 On October 15, 2021, he signed a contract with the Bulls, but was waived the next day.
 Baxter joined the Windy City Bulls of the NBA G League as an affiliate player.
-He was then later waived on February 1, 2022.

-Baxter was acquired by the Wisconsin Herd of the NBA G League on February 2, 2022, but was waived on February 6.
+He was waived by Windy City on February 1, 2022.
+He was then acquired by the Wisconsin Herd on February 2; waived on February 6; acquired by the Grand Rapids Gold on February 14; waived on March 3; and then acquired by the Fort Wayne Mad Ants on March 18.